Accelerators & Mentorship Programs

 This program offers equity-free grants up to $50,000 and a five-module program for business development over the course of three months.
 Applicant teams must have least one current undergraduate/graduate student or alumnus within two years of gradation.

 NC State Entrepreneurship Collaborative is the umbrella platform for the larger network of programs designed to optimize growth potential for student or alumni-led startups, professionals and future entrepreneurs.
 It includes all of the relevant degree-seeking programs for students that want to take the startup path once they graduate.
 It’s also the root of NCSU’s Entrepreneurship Clinic, which embeds students at HQ Raleigh so they can get real-world experience in startup life working with other entrepreneurs outside of a campus setting.
 The Clinic’s mentorship program also helps students develop relationships with NC State’s network of advisors and mentors.

 A new RIoT-hosted program that gives IoT startups access to prototyping resources and tools, and introduces them to industry partners and potential collaborators.

 1789 Venture Lab on Franklin Street in downtown Chapel Hill.
 Photo via 1789

 Shaw University Innovation & Entrepreneurship Center is an incubator and startup support center serving Shaw students and Raleigh community members with daily workshops, mentoring sessions, lunch-and-learns and a speakers series with experienced entrepreneurs.
-The space, located in Southeast downtown Raleigh, opened last year in partnership with the Carolina Small Business Development Fund.
+The space, located in Southeast downtown Raleigh, is run in partnership with the Carolina Small Business Development Fund.

 UNC’s Office of Technology Commercialization offers a mix of startup launch and support programs for student-led ventures.
 Its KickStart Venture Services program provides mentorship, coaching, connections and funding to early-stage startups founded by students and faculty.